 The NZCC will grant clearance for a merger or acquisition where it is satisfied that the transaction would not be likely to substantially lessen competition in the relevant markets.
 A clearance will provide the applicants with immunity from proceedings under the Commerce Act in respect of the merger or acquisition.
 Acquisitions cannot be cleared retrospectively so clearance must be obtained prior to execution of a binding agreement that is not conditional on NZCC clearance.
 Alternatively, parties may apply for an authorisation if they consider that the merger or acquisition may substantially lessen competition in a market, but nevertheless is likely to result in public benefits (such as efficiencies, environmental, or health and safety benefits) that are sufficient to outweigh the competitive harm.
 This typically involves a more complex and lengthy process than a clearance application.
 Again, an authorisation cannot be sought retrospectively.

-Where a transaction has been cleared or authorised, immunity from Commerce Act proceedings is valid for 12 months only.
+Once clearance or authorisation has been obtained the transaction must be completed within 12 months for the immunity to be valid.
 If the transaction is not completed within this timeframe, the parties must apply again for clearance or authorisation, or alternatively bear the risk of Commerce Act scrutiny.